Inductive inference of gradient-boosted decision trees on graphs for insurance fraud detection: Related work

 More recently, graph learning methods have gained traction in the field of fraud detection.
 Graphs can be used to represent the relationships between individuals or entities.
+Relational patterns may become visible when comparing entities to related ones in the graph.
+The application of graph features has been essential for enhancing methods across fields, such as social security fraud detection~\citep{van2017gotcha}, churn prediction~\citep{VERBEKE2014431}, anti-money laundering~\citep{deprez2024networkevaluation} and uncovering malicious online ratings~\citep{SUN2021106895, SUN2024121236}.

-Such information has been shown to be useful for detecting organized insurance fraud \citep{sadowski2014fraud}.
-A common approach to learn from graphs involves enriching the classical supervised learning problem with new features that are generated from the graph structure $(X_i',Y_i)$, where the new vector $X_i' := X_i \concat X^G_i$ is the concatenation of the ``intrinsic'' (node) features $X_i$ and graph-based features $X^G_i$ \citep{oskarsdottir2020social,deprez2024insurance}.
-These new graph features can be based on simple graph statistics (e.g., degree and betweenness), guilt by association features (e.g., PageRank~\citep{page1999pagerank}), random walk-based features (e.g., DeepWalk~\citep{perozzi2014deepwalk} and Node2Vec~\citep{grover2016node2vec}) or neural network-based features (e.g., graph convolutional networks~\citep{kipf2016semi} and GraphSAGE~\citep{hamilton2017inductive}).
-In the context of (insurance) fraud, ``guilt by association'' has been proven to be particularly effective \citep{vsubelj2011expert,oskarsdottir2020social,menon2018information,van2017gotcha,deprez2024insurance}, where the estimator of fraud probability $P(Y_i=1|{Y_{j\neq i}}, \mathcal{G}(\mathcal{V}, \mathcal{E}))$ is from the joint distribution $P(Y_1, ..., Y_n|\mathcal{G}(\mathcal{V}, \mathcal{E}))$, and $\mathcal{G}(\mathcal{V}, \mathcal{E})$ is a graph structure determining the dependence between random variables $Y_1,...,Y_n$. \citet{calderoni2020robust} examined the structure of a criminal network and demonstrated the effectiveness of the Personalized PageRank algorithm.
-They emphasize the pivotal role of topology selection in graph construction, noting that the choice between using meetings or phone calls as the basis for the graph significantly impacts the results.
-This finding underscores the critical importance of network design parameters in analysing criminal networks.
-In the context of detecting motor insurance fraud, \citet{vsubelj2011expert} presented different possible topologies and highlighted the contrast between utilizing expressive topologies versus simpler representations.
-In social security fraud, \citet{van2017gotcha} introduce methods to summarize network characteristics for supervised downstream classification. \citet{cao2018collective,chen2019infdetect} also used ``intrinsic'' node features supplemented with metapath information (including proximity to other fraud labels) for e-commerce fraud.
-However, the choice of graph-based features is arbitrary and depends on the application.
-Recently, graph neural networks have been aimed at generalizing the discovery of graph-based patterns \citep{deprez2024insurance}.
+Graph information has been shown to be particularly useful for detecting organized insurance fraud \citep{sadowski2014fraud,deprez2024insurance}, as well.
+A common approach to learn from graphs involves enriching the classical supervised learning problem with new features that are generated from the graph structure to supplement the ``intrinsic'' (node) features~\citep{oskarsdottir2020social,deprez2024insurance}.
+These new graph features can be based on simple graph statistics (e.g., degree and betweenness), so-called guilt-by-association features (e.g., PageRank~\citep{page1999pagerank}), random walk-based features (e.g., DeepWalk~\citep{perozzi2014deepwalk} and Node2Vec~\citep{grover2016node2vec}) or neural network-based features (e.g., graph convolutional networks~\citep{kipf2016semi} and GraphSAGE~\citep{hamilton2017inductive}).